AriFordsham/GHCWiki/commentary/compiler/strictness-analysis/kirsten-notes.md

 with a strict demand placed on it, it wouldn't be sound to look at `f`'s demand signature and say that `(f x)` places a strict demand on `x` under `f` -- because we don't know whether `f` is like (a) or like (b).
 This is why when we see a partial application of `f`, we discard all of the argument information in `f`'s demand type.

+# Nofib stuff

+I've had weird problems with the `time` and `sed` commands under MSYS but I think it's just when running nofib.
+At some point I wrote down:
+TIME needs to be `time` not `/bin/time` and
+MSYS `sed` does not work, use cygwin `sed` but of \*course\* I no longer remember what I meant.